IAF Aerobatic Team: Tzukit era

-Tzukit, a jet-powered trainer, was used in the selection and training of IAF Flight Academy cadets.
+The Tzukit, a jet-powered trainer, was used in the selection and training of IAF Flight Academy cadets.
 It was a modified version of the French Fouga Magister, which had served the IAF in the training role since 1960.
 The Fouga Magister also saw limited combat against Egyptian and Jordanian forces during the 1967 Six-Day War.
 A number of aircraft were lost to enemy fire.

 The Magisters were later radically revamped by the IAI and fitted for carrying advanced motors and equipment.
 The first prototype of the Tzukit took to the air in September 1980, and was handed over to the IAF in May 1981 for initial testing.
 At the IAF's request certain modifications were carried out and included in the first serial production Tzukits, and deliveries to the IAF started June 1983.
 All Tzukit aircraft had been delivered to the IAF by 1986.

 These aerobatic aircraft were always fully armed, according to a senior Air Force officer who spoke to the Jerusalem Post.